Bo-Lennart/bobatea/README.md

 - Model fields (Textfield, datefield, timefield), not user friendly.
     - The default model.models for the form fields of reserving tables model was just a textfield and said that the input was unvalid if not written with 'yyyy-mm-dd'.
 After lots of googling I found out that I could set attributes inside the forms.py file and managed to set the type to date and time.
 These loaded the calendar and time picker.
 I also added the min and max time for the time field so a user could not book slots before 12:00 and after 21:00.

+- Among the major bugs mentioned above there were tons of smaller once such as the hamburger menu not being triggered properly, images not loading etc etc..
+These were rooted in syntax errors and were often discoreved as I was going through the code and realized I had misspelled something etc.